 4. In-person Interview

 Prepare for your in-person interview by gathering the required documents.
 During the application process, TSA asks you to choose two forms of identification that you can bring to your in-person interview.
 For example, you can bring a valid driver’s license and passport.
 If necessary, you’ll also need to bring immigration documents, too.
-Lastly, you will need to bring a credit card to pay the $85 application fee.
+Lastly, you will need to bring a personal or small business credit card to pay the $85 application fee.

 5. Use the TSA PreCheck Benefits